Fabiana Ríos: Governor elect

 Ríos ran for governor again at the 2007 election, and came close second at the first round, behind the Justicialist-Kirchnerist governor and candidate for re-election Hugo Cóccaro.
 In the subsequent runoff election she beat Cóccaro with about 52% of the vote.
 She took office on December 17, 2007.

 The triumph of Ríos was especially marked by the media as she was the first woman to be elected governor in the history of Argentina (other women have served as provincial governors, but only as vice governors taking the place of governors who had previously resigned).
 The Tierra del Fuego election also received increased exposure in the Buenos Aires-based media because it was held on the same day as the mayoral elections that made Mauricio Macri the Chief of Government of the Argentine capital.
-Both elections resulted in the defeat of candidates explicitly backed by the officialism.
+Both elections resulted in the defeat of candidates explicitly backed by the national government.